 Finally, it’s time to start taking advantage of all the great savings options available to you, thanks to your KOHO account.
-Even if you’re struggling to balance your spending with your income, the cash back you earn with PowerUps on every purchase you make with your KOHO card can help you build a rainy day fund.
+Even if you’re struggling to balance your spending with your income, the cash back you earn on every purchase you make with your KOHO card can help you build a rainy day fund.

 You can also take all the instant savings you get with RoundUps on your purchases and start a savings account to give you a financial buffer in the future.
 That way, you’re ready to deal with any emergency expenses that come up without veering off course from your budget and driving yourself into debt along the way.